NexusMutual/docs/docs/protocol/cover.md

 ## Limit orders

-A **limit order** buys cover once the price falls to a chosen maximum, or renews existing cover automatically before it expires.
+A **limit order** buys cover once the price falls to a chosen maximum, or buys the next cover automatically before the current one expires.
 A solver, an execution service Nexus Mutual operates, submits the order onchain once the price condition holds.
 See [Place a limit order](/using/limit-orders) for how.